DigiDNA/ColorSet/README.md

 ### Rationale

 As of macOS 10.14 Mojave, Apple introduced a system-wide dark-mode.
-Applications linked with the macOS 10.14 SDK now needs to react to the system appearance changes.
+Applications linked with the macOS 10.14 SDK now need to react to system appearance changes.

 While built-in AppKit UI elements handle this perfectly, an application often relies on custom controls, custom drawing code, or at last custom colors.